netfoundry/zfw/README.md

 ### DNP3 Function Code filtering

 - Added support for dnp3 slave function code filtering.
-If ot filtering is enabled on the interface inbound tcp packets with source port of 20000 and
-  have DNP3 datalink start bytes: 0x0564 and contain application layer header will be droppoed unless the function code value is in the allowed fcode list and the direction bit is unset.
+If ot filtering is enabled on the interface inbound tcp packets with a source port of 20000, DNP3 datalink start bytes: 0x0564 and a application layer header will be droppoed unless the application layer function code value is in the allowed fcode list and the direction bit is unset.

   Enable/Disable at interface level with ```sudo zfw --ot-filtering <iface> [-d]```